firebase_coreand add the initialization code to your app if you haven't already.

 FirebaseDatabase database = FirebaseDatabase.instance;

-If you'd like to use it with a secondary Firebase App, use the
+If you'd like to use it with a secondary Firebase App, use the static

 FirebaseApp secondaryApp = Firebase.app('SecondaryApp'); FirebaseDatabase database = FirebaseDatabase.instanceFor(app: secondaryApp);